BSc Hons Physics with Teaching (International)

 Year 4

-In this year you will take classes that develop the pedagogy of teaching.
+In this year you will move from the Department of Physics and take classes that develop your understanding of teaching.

 What I love most about my course is the blend of theory and practical application.
 Studying physics at Strathclyde excites me, especially in the labs, where hands-on experience deepens my understanding.